QR Code Security & Quishing Report 2026 — 5M Scans

 How can businesses protect their QR codes from tampering?

 Use dynamic QR codes that can be deactivated instantly if compromised.
 Monitor scan analytics for unusual patterns — sudden spikes from unexpected countries or times indicate tampering.
 Place QR codes in tamper-evident locations or use branded codes that are harder to replicate.
 Set expiration rules for time-limited campaigns.
 Physically remove QR codes when they are no longer needed.
+Remember: QRLynx data shows that blocked QR codes still receive an average of 3.3 scan attempts after deactivation.

 What is the safest QR code generator?